-Acknowledge the issue, the emotions behind it and how hard the young person is finding things.
-Resist the temptation to say ‘everything will be fine’- this might make you feel better, but it undermines and can dismiss the feelings of young people in your care.
+If a young person in your life discloses their struggles to you, focus on these key steps: acknowledge the issue, validate the emotions behind it, and express that you understand how difficult the young person is finding things in their life.
+Resist the temptation to say “Everything will be fine” – this may sound reassuring and will make you feel better, but it undermines the feelings of young people in your care and minimises the problem.
 In these moments, focusing on their feelings and thoughts is vital.
+For example:

 Tips for explaining suicide to young people:

 Don’t wait to start the conversation.
-If a suicide has happened in a young person’s community, or if a celebrity attempts or dies by suicide, you should use this as an opportunity to talk to them about the issue.
-Don’t be afraid to have the conversation, it’s likely that young people will have lots of thoughts and feelings, which should be explored carefully.
+If a suicide has happened in a young person’s community or if a celebrity attempts or dies by suicide, you should use this as an opportunity to talk to them about the issue.
+Don’t be afraid to have the conversation.
+Young people will have lots of complex thoughts and feelings, which should be explored carefully and with guidance.

-Critically, you should casually explore what a young person would do if they felt isolated, sad and like they wanted to hurt themselves.
-Check that they know who they could speak to, and where they could seek help.
+Critically, you should casually explore what a young person would do if they felt isolated, sad, or like they wanted to hurt themselves.
+Check they know who they could speak to and where they could seek help.

-Keep in mind that when a traumatic event is breaking news, the information can come quickly through social media streams.
-Advising young people to take a break from the internet for a few hours can help them feel less overwhelmed.
+Keep in mind that when a traumatic event is breaking news, information can come quickly through social media streams.
+Advising young people to take a break from the internet for a few hours can help them feel less overwhelmed and upset.

-Using opportunities such as these as ‘teachable moments’ can greatly empower young people to realise and access the supports around them.
+Using these opportunities as teachable moments can greatly empower young people to realise they are not alone and access the supports around them if they are struggling.